-The measurement of ECL requires the application of significant judgement and increased complexity which include the identification of exposures with a significant deterioration in credit quality, and assumptions used in the ECL models (for exposures assessed individually or collectively), such as probability of default and forward looking information.
+The measurement of ECL requires the application of significant judgement and increased complexity, and assumptions used in the ECL models (for exposures assessed individually or collectively), such as probability of default and forward looking information.

 We have identified the estimate of ECL of contract assets and trade receivables as a key audit matter because of its significance to the consolidated financial statements and the corresponding uncertainty inherent in such estimates.